Michael-Hollister/matrix-spec-proposals/proposals/3917-cryptographic-membership.md

 the `/keys/device_signing/upload` endpoint using the new optional field `room_signing_key`, with usage `["room_signing"]`.

+It should be noted however there is one case where the RSK is not required to verify a membership event.
+On room creation, the server is responsible for creating `m.room.member` events for the room creator and potentially invites to the initial user list.
+To handle such case, we instead confirm validation of the parent event (`m.room.create`), and ensure the user IDs and MSKs that are joining or invited exist in the creation event's signed content.

 The proposal also adds additional fields to several room state events, holding cryptographic signatures and related metadata: